 - Individuals with mild respiratory sensitivities

-- Remote workers spending extended hours indoors
+- Remote workers spending long hours indoors

 Recent Updates